pafciu17/webpack-react-seed/README.md

 # webpack-react-seed
 The seed for react and webpack based project.
 Test are being handled by karma and jasmine.
-It also utilize babel6 to get benefits of es2015.
+It also utilizes babel to get benefits of es2015.

 # Installation